Input YAML Files#

 average: ['Me1', 'Me2'] # Chemical labels over which hyperfine tensors are averaged

-# Define pdip centre [Required for pdip method only]
+# Define paramagnetic centre [Required for pdip and when relaxation is enabled]

 # Define Quantum Numbers [Required for csv and pdip methods only]